icon-project/icon-project.github.io/docs/audit_checklist.md

 won = block.height % 2 == 0
 ```
 ## Unchecked Low Level Calls
-In case of sending ICX by calling low level function such as 'icx.send', you should check the result of calling 'icx.send' is succeed or not.
-Consider using 'icx.transfer' instead or prepare compensation code for failure. 'icx.send' only returns boolean result of whether sending ICX succeed or not and do not handle failure.
-On the other hand, 'icx.transfer' raises Exception if sending failed.
-Therefore if a dapp developer does not catch the exception, it will automatically reverted by IconService.
+In case of sending ICX by calling a low level function such as 'icx.send', you should check the execution result of 'icx.send' and handle the failure properly. 'icx.send' returns boolean result of its execution, and does not raise an exception on failure.
+On the other hand, 'icx.transfer' raises an exception if transaction fails.
+If the SCORE does not catch the exception, the transaction will be reverted.
 [Reference: An object used to transfer icx coin]( https://github.com/icon-project/icon-service/blob/master/docs/dapp_guide.md#icx--an-object-used-to-transfer-icx-coin)

 ```python